mparker17/docker-drupal-coder/README.md

 * `phpcs-drupal` which runs Drupal's coding standards lints,
 * `phpcs-drupalpractice` which runs Drupal's best practices lints,
 * `dephpend` which performs dependency analysis on a PHP project and its classes,
+* `phpcpd` ("PHP copy paste detector") which looks for duplicated code in a PHP project and its classes,
 * `phpmetrics` which generates a detailed report of metrics about a PHP project and its classes,

 ... and several Docker images to automatically fix code quality issues...